'ROYAL NAVY MINE CLEARANCE DIVER' 'BOMB AND MINE DISPOSAL'

 Supplied in a protective PVC pouch

-Southern Diving Units 1 and 2 and Northern Diving group: These units provide 24/7 domestic bomb and mine disposal and IED disposal cover.
-SDU1 covers the South West of the UK.
-SDU2 covers the South East of the UK, and Northern diving group covers the North, including Scotland and Northern Ireland.
+To provide 24/7 domestic bomb and mine disposal and IED disposal cover.
 The units operate exactly like their counterparts from the Army, with the added skill set of being able to deal with water based munitions.

-Fleet Diving Group, made up of three Diving Units: Each unit requires new members to undergo further training depending on the specialisation of the unit they're joining.
+Other Diving Units require new members to undergo further training depending on the specialisation of the unit they're joining.

 Throughout their careers Clearance Divers will serve on a number of, if not all of the diving units within the branch, gaining a wide range of experience to take from team to team.